Gravity-Bridge/Gravity-Docs/docs/updates/infromational-dec-26-2021.md

 Quickly after the launch of `gravity-bridge-1` some users reported [issues](https://github.com/Gravity-Bridge/Gravity-Bridge/issues/2) withdrawing their delegated tokens.

 This issue has been root caused and resolved in [this patch](https://github.com/Gravity-Bridge/Gravity-Bridge/commit/146b11fcfd8d6c4dcb541507d634839f37e0cce8).
-The root cause is that during the initialization process for the Gravity Bridge module staking hooks where being set on only one of two copies of the StakingKeeper.
+The root cause is that during the initialization process for the Gravity Bridge module staking hooks were being set on only one of two copies of the StakingKeeper.

 StakingHooks are pieces of code that CosmosSDK calls when events related to staking occur.
 Specifically for the Gravity module Slashing.

 Due to an oversight in the Gravity Bridge module staking hooks where being set on one copy of the StakingKeeper but not on the copy being used by the Gravity Bridge module when performing slashing.
 This results in several hooks not running when a validator is slashed by the Gravity Bridge module.

-In this specific case the hooks take care of recording that a slashing event has occurred in the StakingKeeper, but the actual modification of the users stake does not depend on the hook.
+In this specific case the hooks take care of recording that a slashing event has occurred in the StakingKeeper, but the actual modification of the user's stake does not depend on the hook.

 During the withdraw of rewards CosmosSDK performs a sanity check, where it ensures that a validators total rewards for that period are consistent with any slashing that has occurred.
 Since the Gravity Bridge module was not triggering the correct hooks in the staking keeper there are no recorded slashing events.